 DNA (Deoxyribonucleic acid) is the genetic material in every cell of the body including blood, saliva, skin and hair.
 A gene is a section of DNA that contains the information our bodies need to make chemicals called proteins.
 In this way, they tell your cells how to function and what characteristics to express, and thus influence what we look like on the outside and how we work on the inside.
 For example, one gene contains the code to make a protein called insulin, which plays an important role in helping your body control the amount of sugar in your blood.
+Put simply, our DNA is the set of instructions for how our bodies are put together.

 If after receiving your saliva collection kit, you decide you do not want to take part, please throw away the kit.

 Samples will be stored in a laboratory at the University of Bristol which is licensed by the Human Tissue Authority.
 Access to the laboratory is restricted to authorised personnel.
-The sample will be anonymised, and the laboratory will not have access to any of your personal information.
+The sample will be anonymised and the laboratory will not have access to any of your personal information.

 No, that is not possible.
 We use a research laboratory and not a clinical or medical laboratory.
 Your DNA will only be used for research relating to Next Steps.